Stiflervs2026/Stiflervs2026/README.md

-Hi there, I'm Vikram 👋
-About Me
-I am Vikram, an enthusiastic QA Automation Engineer with a passion for ensuring software quality through automation.
-With 2 years of experience in manual QA, I've developed a solid understanding of Software Testing Life Cycle (STLC), Software Development Life Cycle (SDLC), and various manual testing methodologies.
-My goal is to leverage my expertise in QA automation to contribute to innovative projects and drive excellence in software quality.
+👋 Hi there!
+I'm Vikram, a passionate QA Automation Engineer on a mission to ensure software quality through automation.
+With 2 years of hands-on experience in manual QA, I bring a deep understanding of Software Testing Life Cycle (STLC), Software Development Life Cycle (SDLC), and various testing methodologies to the table.

-Technologies and Tools
+💻 Currently, I'm diving deep into the world of automation, mastering tools like Selenium with Python, Java, and Cypress.
+My goal is to collaborate on exciting projects in the automation QA industry, leveraging my skills to drive innovation and excellence in software quality.

+🔧 Here's what's in my toolbox:

 Languages: Python, Java
 Automation Tools: Selenium, Cypress
 Version Control: Git
 Testing Methodologies: STLC, SDLC
-Other: GitHub
-Current Focus
-I am currently honing my skills in Selenium with Python, Java, and Cypress to strengthen my automation capabilities.
-I'm eager to collaborate on projects in the automation QA industry to apply my knowledge and contribute to building robust software solutions.

-Get in Touch
-GitHub: Stiflervs2026
-Email: vikramsoni751@gmail.com
-Hobbies
-Outside of work, I enjoy playing cricket and exploring new destinations.
-Traveling allows me to broaden my perspective and unwind from the daily hustle.
+🌟 Outside of tech, I'm a cricket enthusiast and a passionate traveler.
+Exploring new destinations fuels my creativity and allows me to unwind from the fast-paced tech world.

-Feel free to reach out if you're interested in collaborating on automation QA projects or just want to chat about cricket and travel adventures!
+📫 Feel free to reach out to me on GitHub @Stiflervs2026 or drop me an email at vikramsoni751@gmail.com.
+Let's connect and collaborate on exciting automation QA projects or share stories about cricket and travel adventures!